Wellington Rotary Beach

 Your pass is valid for free entry for your group.
 You must have at least one pass per car, or per group of people arriving on foot together.

-The beach gate will be staffed Saturdays, Sundays and holidays from 9 a.m. to 5 p.m.
+The beach gate will be staffed Saturdays, Sundays and holidays from 9 a.m. to 5 p.m, and 7 days/week in July and August.
 Within those hours, you’ll need a pass to avoid paying the entry fee.
 Outside of those hours, you will not need a pass.

-Capacity at the beach is controlled during this hours for everyone’s safety, and everyone entering must pay a fee or show a pass, even to walk or cycle through.
+Capacity at the beach is controlled during these hours for everyone’s safety, and everyone entering must pay a fee or show a pass, even to walk or cycle through.

 The pass does not guarantee entry if the beach is at capacity.